christie26/override/level03/README.md

 ```

 ## Payload

-This one line command is able to run a shell as a level02 user.
+This one-line command can be used to run a shell as the `level02` user:

 ```bash
 cat <(echo 322424827) - | ./level03
 ```

 ## Flag

+To obtain the flag, use the following command:

 ```bash
 cat /home/users/level04/.pass
 kgv3tkEb9h2mLkRsPkXRfc2mHbjMxQzvb2FrgKkf